joshbegley/nyt-latest/README.md

 https://nytimes.com/2020/12/01/opinion/pebble-mine-alaska.html?searchResultPosition=3

 **Are You Ready for Some (Wednesday) Football?**\
 `After multiple delays, the Ravens and the Steelers appear set for the N.F.L.’s second Wednesday game since 1949.
-It is an unusual day for football, but games on that day have been pretty notable.`\
+It is an unusual day for football, but games on that day have been fairly notable.`\
 https://nytimes.com/2020/12/01/sports/football/steelers-ravens-nfl-wednesday.html?searchResultPosition=4

 **With Trevor May, the Mets Make a Foray Into Free Agency**\